Sylvy Kornberg: Personal life

 Sylvy married Arthur Kornberg in 1943 and they had three sons.
 Sylvy and Arthur provided strong scientific stimulation in the home as is reflected in their sons' career choices.
 Their eldest, Roger Kornberg, became a professor of structural biology at Stanford University and received the Nobel Prize in Physiology or Medicine in 2006 for work on transcription, the process in which the DNA instructions for making proteins are first copied into messenger RNA.
 Their middle son, Thomas B. Kornberg, became a professor of biochemistry and physics at the University of California, San Francisco, and was the first to characterize DNA polymerases II and III.
 Their youngest son, Kenneth Kornberg, became an architect and president of Kornberg Associates, which specializes in designing research campuses, buildings and laboratories.
 Sylvy was stricken by a rare neurodegenerative disease related to ALS, whose first symptoms arose in the late 1970s.
 She became reliant on a wheelchair, requiring round-the-clock care, and died at home in Portola Valley, California, June 6, 1986, at the age of 69.
-Arthur Kornberg returned to the study of PolyP in his later research years, after her passing.
+Arthur Kornberg returned to the study of PolyP in his later research years, after her death.